- Online Services Pay Fines, Transcripts...

 Parking for the Hall of Justice is available on Administration Drive, Paulin Drive, Ventura Avenue, or in the long term parking lot on Ventura Avenue.

-Jurors may park in the green 2 hour or 90 minute spaces if you place the Juror Parking Permit, from the summons, on the driver's side of the dash board with the current week's date showing.
+Jurors may park in the green 2 hour or 90 minute spaces if you place the Juror Parking Pass from the summons on the driver's side of the dash board with the current week's date showing.

-Parking is not permitted in any other specialty zones even with your summons in the window.
+Parking is not permitted in any other specialty zones even with your Juror Parking Pass in the window.
 Parking regulations are strictly enforced.

 - Period of Service

-Completion of Jury Service for one year is fulfilled by either being seated as a trial juror, appearing in person as needed during the scheduled week, generally from 8:00 AM to 5:00 PM, or by calling all week and being dismissed.
+Completion of Jury Service for one year is fulfilled by either being seated as a trial juror, appearing in person as needed during the scheduled week or by calling all week and being dismissed.

 Please be prepared to remain at the courthouse the full day.
 Due to the nature of Jury Service and the court process itself, there are often periods of waiting.
 We suggest you bring something to read.
 There are brief recesses throughout the day, and you will have at least one hour for lunch.
 If sworn as a juror, your service will continue until the trial is completed.